Melusine is a high-level package for french emails preprocessing, classification and feature extraction, written in Python.

-Melusine is a high-level Python library for email classification and feature extraction, written in Python and capable of running on top of Scikit-Learn, Keras or Tensorflow.
+Melusine is a high-level Python library for email classification and feature extraction, written in Python and capable of running on top of Scikit-Learn, Tensorflow 2 and Keras.
+Integrated models runs with Tensorflow 2.2.
 It is developed with a focus on emails written in french.

 Use Melusine if you need a library which :

 - Supports both convolutional networks and recurrent networks, as well as combinations of the two.

 - Attentive Neural Networks are now available. :tada: We propose you an original Transformer architecture as well as pre-trained BERT models (Camembert and Flaubert)

 - Tutorial 13 will explain you how to get started with these models and attempt to compare them.